wuxxin/salt-shared/android/README.md

 ## scripts

 - launch-android.sh - launch customized android emulator
+- tap-device.sh -  Creates/Deletes and Adds/Removes a TAP network device to/from the specified bridge
 - imei-calc.py - calculate a imei from a tac and optional serial
-- printfiles-dev.sh - custom fingerprints for MagiskHide Props Config